Everything You Need to Know About a Pinky Toe Bunion

 Early Signs of Pinky Toe Bunions to Watch For

-In the early stages of a pinky toe bunion (tailor's bunion or bunionette), the signs can be subtle.
-Here's what to watch out for:
+In the early stages of a pinky toe bunion, which people also call a tailor's bunion or a bunionette, the signs can be easy to miss.
+Here is what you need to look for:

 Visual Signs:

-• Slight Bumpy Protrusion: You might feel a small bump forming on the outer side of your pinky toe joint at the base.
-It may not be visually prominent yet.
+1. Slight Bumpy Protrusion: You can feel a small bump starting on the outer side of your pinky toe where the joint meets the base.
+The bump is not easy to see yet.

 Discomfort: